Skip to content

 Foods to avoid:

 Although crisps cry out your name on the shelf, they contain plenty of salt which just makes you feel uncomfortable and swollen.
 Also sweet craving strikes easily many of those who suffer from PMS symptoms.
 However, the sugar provides an effect of hormones such as estrogen production.
 However, sugar has an effect on the production of hormones such as estrogen.
 This in turn effects among others the serotonin levels of the brain and the mood swings become stronger.
 Fill the stomach with fruits; they are sweet, but are rich in fibers keeping you feeling full for a longer period.
-This will help you to avoid temptations more easily.
+This will also help you to avoid temptations more easily.

 Caffeine often exacerbates both PMS symptoms and menstrual cramps.
 So try to keep your caffeine intake at minimum.
 Replace black tea with soothing chamomile tea and drink coffee only for up to two cups during the day.